AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-3/README.md

 ./certificate.sh
 ```

-## Client Authentication Configs
+## Generating the Client Authentication Configs

-In this section we will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.
+In this section we will generate kubeconfig files for the
+- `controller manager`
+- `kubelet`
+- `kube-proxy`
+- `scheduler` clients
+- `admin` user.

-### Kubernetes Public DNS Address
+### Retrieve The Kubernetes Public DNS Address

-Each kubeconfig requires a Kubernetes API Server to connect to.
+Each kubeconfig requires a `Kubernetes API Server` to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Retrieve the `kubernetes-the-hard-way` DNS address: